 Slice the chicken and the veggies, season the chicken and put everything in a freezer bag.
 Keep in the freezer for up to 3 months.

-You need to thaw the fajita ingredients by placing them in the fridge the night before and then cook in the IP on the next day.
+You need to thaw the fajita ingredients by placing them in the fridge the night before and then cook in the Instant Pot the next day.
 The time will remain the same.

 More Great Instant Pot Recipes